Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: Introduction

 It is well known that the application of a preconditioner \(M \in \mathbb R^{n \times n}\) has the potential to accelerate the convergence of iterative methods, and their application is indispensable in practical computations.
 In the context of CG, the effect of preconditioning is to transform \eqref{problem:linear-sys} to the equivalent linear system

-where the matrices \(M_L\), \(M_R \in \mathbb R^{n \times n}\), $M_L M_R=M$, are called left and right preconditioners, respectively.
+where the matrices \(M_L\) and \(M_R \in \mathbb R^{n \times n}\), $M_L M_R=M$, are called left and right preconditioners, respectively.
 In practice, the preconditioned system \eqref{problem:prec-linear-sys} is not explicitly formed.
 Instead, the iterative method is reformulated so that at every iteration we apply the preconditioners to one or more vectors.
 Due to the practical effectiveness of the preconditioning technique, we will focus on the preconditioned conjugate gradient (PCG) algorithm in this work.

 Rounding errors, as is widely known, can lead to an insufficiently accurate solution and slow down the convergence process for CG~\cite{GS2000}.
 Consequently, conducting a rounding error analysis is crucial to understand the behavior of CG.
 In general, CG does not directly update \(r_k\) using \(b-Ax_k\).
 Specifically, in Line~\ref{line:updater} of Algorithm~\ref{alg:cg}, \(r_k\) is revised through a method that is mathematically equivalent but numerically distinct, resulting in a gap between the (computed) \emph{true residual} \(\tilde{r}_k = b - A \hat{x}_k\) and the (computed) \emph{recursively updated residual} \(\hat{r}_k\), where $\hat{\cdot}$ denotes the computed quantity.
-Existing accuracy analyses of CG in finite precision assume that the norm of the recursively updated residual goes orders of magnitude below the machine precision.
-This assumption is commonly used to bound the residual gap in CG-like algorithms, which in this case determines the maximal attainable accuracy (see \cite{Greenbaum1997,GS2000}).
+Existing accuracy analyses of CG in finite precision assume that the norm of the recursively updated residual can eventually reach the level \(\bigO(\macheps)\) after subsequent iterations, where \(\macheps\) denotes the unit roundoff.
+This assumption is commonly used to determine the maximal attainable accuracy in CG-like algorithms together with residual gap bounds; see~\cite{Greenbaum1997,GS2000}.

+In this work, we present a framework for the PCG algorithm based on Algorithm~\ref{alg:cg}, and investigate its behavior in finite precision arithmetic.
+It is important to note that our analysis is not based on an assumption on \(\norm{\hatrk}\), where \(\norm{\cdot}\) denotes the \(2\)-norm of a vector or the spectral norm of a matrix.
+Instead, we use the well-known fact that CG can be seen as an optimization method that minimizes a quadratic function,